andyhsim/local-load-balancer/configure-weights-my-load-balancer.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank_"}

-# Configuring Weights for the Load Balancer
+# Configuring weights for the load balancer
 {; #configuring-weights-for-the-load-balancer}

 For IBM© Local Load Balancer, weights are a system of assigning numerical values to the servers you wish to receive more traffic.
 A higher number represents a higher priority as long as the server is online according to health checks.